jhoe08/kabom/README.md

 [GAMEPLAY]
-- A Battle-Royale, gains more points and when then game
+- A Battle-Royale, gains more points
 - In Short, pabilisan mgfinger-clicking game
+- Bomberman, type?

 TASK
 - Create a box